-How Does the Court Calculate Pain and Suffering?
+How Does the Court Calculate Pain and Suffering in Peoria, IL?

 If the court finds a driver to be at fault for an accident resulting in injury, that driver will likely have to compensate the injured party for medical expenses.
 In addition, the injured party may seek damages for pain and suffering as a result of the accident.
 The way to appropriately calculate pain and suffering, however, can be complicated.

-Evidence of medical treatment, and documentation of injuries is very important in calculating pain and suffering.
+Evidence of medical treatment and documentation of injuries is very important in calculating pain and suffering.
 The court may consider factors like lost time from work, prescriptions for pain medication, and others to be proof of pain and suffering.
-Plaintiffs should retain any documentation of the injuries that occurred, as all may be considered valuable in proving pain and suffering took place.
+The plaintiffs should retain any documentation of the injuries that occurred, as all may be considered valuable in proving pain and suffering took place.